-- Make sure it is easy to get online at the event by providing free wifi that’s easily accessible - no signup screens.
+- Make sure it's easy to get online at the event by providing free Wifi that’s easily accessible - no signup screens.
 Make sure the password is supplied to all delegates with reminders at the start of presentations and on handouts.

 - Create a hashtag for the event to use on Twitter, Instagram, Facebook etc. and publicise it widely before the event and on all publicity and marketing material throughout the event.

 - Consider using an application such as Twitterfall or Tweetbeam that allows you to collate and display tweets on screens and on websites in real-time.
 (Depending on the circumstances and audience, you may need to moderate this.)